VIETNAM COUNTRY GUIDE

 That is now changing as the government opened to foreign investment and well-paid expats have increasingly flocked here to live and do business in Vietnam.

-Vietnam welcomes foreign investment in all parts of the country, yet the more popular locations include large cities like Hanoi and Ho Chi Minh City (Saigon), as well as coastal tourism cities such as Nha Trang and Da Nang.
+Vietnam welcomes foreign investment in all parts of the country, yet the more popular locations include large cities like Hanoi and Ho Chi Minh City (Saigon).

 We’ll briefly cover each of these four major Vietnamese cities, specficially from the perspective of a real estate buyer.